FrankM1/docs/content/concepts/config.md

 ### Image optimisation

-When uploading images into the Ghost editor, they are automatically processed and compressed by default.
+When uploading images into the Qazana editor, they are automatically processed and compressed by default.
 This can be disabled in your `config.[env].json` file using:

 ```json
 "imageOptimization": {